-The pocket wetlands footprint includes 4 sub-components, pocket wetlands A, B, C, and D, from north to south respectively.
-Pocket wetlands A and C are existing tidal pocket wetlands, hydrologically connected to the Hudson River, pocket wetland B is an existing non-tidal wetland and pocket wetland D is an existing wooded swamp located in a topographic depression and separated from the Hudson River by a thin strip of upland.
+For the purpose of this project, the project site was broken into three components: north, south, and pocket wetlands (Figure 2-6).
+The north and south component footprints each overlap with historic side channels that were infilled with dredged material.
+Currently, the north footprint includes marginal tidal pocket wetlands along the Hudson River, tidal floodplain wetlands along a Schodack Creek tributary (Photograph 3), and upland separating the aforementioned wetland areas.
+The south footprint includes timber and rock bulkhead reinforced shoreline with marginal pocket wetlands, hydrologically connected to the Hudson River. pocket wetland B is an existing non-tidal wetland and pocket wetland D is an existing wooded swamp located in a topographic depression and separated from the Hudson River by a thin strip of upland.
 Phragmites australis and wooded swamp are the most prevalent vegetation communities in the pocket wetlands.